Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

 Now that we have imported the module we can get the reference to a function with `PyObject_GetAttrString`.
 With this reference we'll call the function with `PyObject_CallObject`.
 The function `play` returns an integer and we store this within `pValue`.
 After that we just decrement the remaining python objects we no longer need.
 The source for this section can be found [here](https://github.com/Chukobyte/learn-engine-dev/tree/main/src/1.embedding_python/1.1.calling_a_function).

 We're able to call a python function from c++ and receive its return value, but incrementing and decrementing the reference count will become tedious.
-In the next section we will embed python further into our engine and create classes to generalize some of our usages of the Python API.
+In the next section we will embed python further into ***Red Engine*** and create classes to generalize some of our usages of the Python API.